 Main focus should be given to the crop to be grown.
 How does the crop grow in indoor environments?
 Which effects can be created with specific growing settings such as light, climate and irrigation?
 What is the optimal yield to be achieved?

 Based on the collected information and discussed boundary limits and starting points, all will be translated into a conceptual project design.
 This technical design is the base for calculations on CapEx and OpEx to check feasibility and viability.

 If the results are promising enough to go forward, the design will be elaborated.
-Process of tendering can start of find a contractor for the entire project or to select specialist suppliers on particular parts of the project.
+Process of tendering can start to find a contractor for the entire project or to select specialist suppliers on particular parts of the project.

 After supplier selection and contracting, the process of detailed engineering and manufacturing starts.
-During the construction stage, we can guard the planning and applied technical solutions to make sure that all is build and installed as meant to be, within the time frame and within budget.
+During the construction stage, we can guard the planning and applied technical solutions to make sure that all is built and installed as meant to be, within the time frame and within budget.